DennisSuitters/Chrono/marvel.md

 390   Loki                              S01E04 The Nexus Event
 391   Loki                              S01E05 Journey Into Mystery
 392   Loki                              S01E06 For All Time.
 Always.
-393   Wanda Vision                      S01E01 Filmed Before a Live Studio Audience 394   Wanda Vision                      S01E02 Don't Touch That Dial 395   Wanda Vision                      S01E03 Now In Color 396   Wanda Vision                      S01E04 We Interrupt This Program 397   Wanda Vision                      S01E05 On A Very Special Episode...
+393   WandaVision                      S01E01 Filmed Before a Live Studio Audience 394   WandaVision                      S01E02 Don't Touch That Dial 395   WandaVision                      S01E03 Now In Color 396   WandaVision                      S01E04 We Interrupt This Program 397   WandaVision                      S01E05 On A Very Special Episode...
-398   Wanda Vision                      S01E06 All-New Halloweeen Spooktacular!
+398   WandaVision                      S01E06 All-New Halloweeen Spooktacular!
-399   Wanda Vision                      S01E07 Breaking the Fourth Wall 400   Wanda Vision                      S01E08 Previously On 401   Wanda Vision                      S01E09 The Series Finale 402   The Flacon And The Winter Soldier S01E01 New World Order 403   The Flacon And The Winter Soldier S01E02 The Star-Spangled Man 404   The Flacon And The Winter Soldier S01E03 Power Broker 405   The Flacon And The Winter Soldier S01E04 The Whole World is Watching 406   The Flacon And The Winter Soldier S01E05 Truth 407   The Flacon And The Winter Soldier S01E06 One World, One People 408   Spider-Man: Far From Home
+399   WandaVision                      S01E07 Breaking the Fourth Wall 400   WandaVision                      S01E08 Previously On
+401   WandaVision                      S01E09 The Series Finale
+402   The Falcon And The Winter Soldier S01E01 New World Order 403   The Falcon And The Winter Soldier S01E02 The Star-Spangled Man 404   The Falcon And The Winter Soldier S01E03 Power Broker 405   The Falcon And The Winter Soldier S01E04 The Whole World is Watching 406   The Falcon And The Winter Soldier S01E05 Truth 407   The Falcon And The Winter Soldier S01E06 One World, One People 408   Spider-Man: Far From Home
 409   Helstrom                          S01E01 Mother's Little Helpers
 410   Helstrom                          S01E02 Vlaticum